About the Ways

 The Ways system requires that classes be taken from 8 broad categories: Creative Expression (CE - 2 units in 1 or 2 courses), Aesthetic and Interpretive Inquiry (AII - 2 courses), Social Inquiry (SI - 2 courses), Applied Quantitative Reasoning (AQR - 1 course), Scientific Method and Analysis (SMA - 2 courses), Formal Reasoning (FR - 1 course), Ethical Reasoning (ER - 1 course), and Engaging Diversity (ED - 1 course).
 Courses may be certified to fulfill more than one Way, but each course can only be counted towards fulfilling one Ways requirement for a particular student.
 See a fuller description at the Ways website.

-One great aspect of this new system is that it provides a great deal of flexibility in the classes that you can take to fulfill each requirement.
-For instance, the AQR requirement could be fulfilled by taking a AQR Ways-certified Engineering course, but it could also be fulfilled by taking a AQR Ways-certified course in Political Science.
+This system provides a great deal of flexibility in that various classes from a range of departments can fulfill each requirement.
+For instance, the AQR requirement could be fulfilled by taking an AQR Ways-certified course in Engineering, Political Science, or in any department that offers an AQR Ways-certified course.

 The front page of ExploreCourses links to lists of Ways-certified courses; just scroll down the page.